ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Fixed black rain droplets and missing refraction
 - Restored console rain density
 - Sped up menu and pause transitions
+- Fixed Z-shift issue on Roman's apartment light bulb
-- Fixed TLAD phone keypad rendering on top of the plastic cover
+- Fixed TLAD phone keypad rendering on top of the plastic cover and restored Xbox360 button position
 - Fixed an incorrectly used head texture in TLAD's traffic cops
+- Corrected CD cases model in Bulgarin's apartment in TBoGT
-- Fixed Yusef's golden cellphone and golden uzi cutscene models
+- Fixed Yusef's golden cellphone and golden uzi cutscene models in TBoGT
 - Fixed Tony's apartment window models in TBoGT, to prevent them from flickering violently at night
 - Added an option to enable shadows for some objects and vegetation that lack them
 - Added options to customize shadow blur, bias and cascade blending